Skip to content

 Keratoconus Treatment Steps: A Stage-by-Stage Guide

-Keratoconus is a progressive eye disease, and the steps used to treat it depend on each patient's stage of disease.
-What works for one person may not work for another, and patients sometimes assume a single intervention has "cured" the condition only to find symptoms return at a milder level — not because the procedure failed, but because keratoconus management is a stepwise journey.
-In this article we walk through every stage of keratoconus treatment, in detail, and explain which step is appropriate for each patient.
+Keratoconus is a progressive eye disease, and the steps used to treat it depend on where each patient sits in that progression.
+What works for one person may not work for another.
+Patients sometimes assume a single intervention has "cured" the condition, then find symptoms returning at a milder level — not because the procedure failed, but because keratoconus management is a stepwise journey.
+This article walks through every stage of keratoconus treatment and explains which step fits which patient.

-Before we look at the steps, here is a quick reminder of what keratoconus is.
+Before the steps, a quick reminder of what keratoconus actually is.

 Keratoconus: a relatively uncommon corneal disease in which the fine collagen protein fibres that hold the cornea in shape weaken.
-The cornea can no longer maintain its normal contour, becomes more curved, and gradually develops a cone-like shape.
+The cornea can no longer maintain its normal contour.
+It becomes more curved and gradually takes on a cone-like shape.

 Step One in Treating Keratoconus

-As we mentioned, treatment depends on disease stage.
-In the very early phase — sometimes called forme fruste keratoconus — the patient experiences only minimal corneal distortion, and the impact on vision is small.
-Disease progression at this stage is usually slow.
-So what is the right management?
+Treatment depends on disease stage.
+In the very early phase — sometimes called forme fruste keratoconus — there is only minimal corneal distortion, the impact on vision is small, and progression is usually slow.
+So what is the right management here?

 – At this stage, the treating physician usually prescribes glasses to restore vision.
 Soft contact lenses (spherical or toric) are also a good option for general use or for sports activities.